ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-on-a-vm/guide.en-gb.md

 ![virtual switch](images/virtual_switch.png){.thumbnail}

 Next, go to the settings of the VM and click on `Network Adapter`{.action} in the left-hand tab.
-From the drop down list, select the virtual switch created above and click on `Apply`{.action}, then on `OK`{.action}.
+From the drop down list, select the virtual switch created earlier and click on `Apply`{.action}, then on `OK`{.action}.

 ![virtual switch](images/virtual_switch_1.png){.thumbnail}